tzebrowski/ObdMetrics/README.md

 </details>

-#### Definition of Status Observer
+#### Life-cycle observer

-Framework implements Pub-Sub model to notify about errors that occurs during processing.
+Framework implements Pub-Sub model to notify about it life-cycle.
-In order to receives the notifications `StatusObserver` interface must be specified.
+In order to gets notification about errors that occurs during processing, or status of connection to the device `Lifecycle` interface must be specified.
 Bellow you can find example implementation.

 <details>